|

 - Political situations

-Do not take sides in a political controversy.
+Do not endorse one side in a political controversy.
 When referring

 to disputed territories or other controversial matters,

-remain perfectly neutral.
+remain neutral without minimizing or condoning wrongdoing.
 When necessary in order to explain

 an ambiguous situation, state the situation according to